-Update your device, and if you still feel that your Mac is working slow after updating too, don’t panic, it might be because the disk permissions are broken.
+Update your device, and if you still feel that your Mac is working slowly after updating, don’t panic; it might be because the disk permissions are broken.
 Repair disk permissions using any of the Mac Care tools.

 3. Manage Startup Items

 When you start your Mac, a lot of apps and software run in the background which leads to slow startup.
 To fix this, give your device a clean start and make your Mac OS run smoothly and faster.
 When multiple apps run in the background, your device takes longer to startup.
 To get your Mac to start faster, remove unnecessary apps.